The Deeper Thinking Podcast

 Support This Work

-If this episode resonated and you’d like to support more slow, careful work like this, you can do so here: Buy Me a Coffee.
+If this episode resonates and you’d like to support slow scholarship, you can do so here, Buy Me a Coffee ($4).
+Thank you for listening.

 Bibliography